thibaultduponchelle/XML-Minify/README.md

     <tag>foobar</tag>
     ```

-    It is gressive and therefore lossy compression.
+    It is agressive and therefore lossy compression.

 - **remove\_cr\_lf\_everywhere**